FlexMeasures/flexmeasures/documentation/api/prosumer.rst

 Get meter data
 --------------

-A Prosumer can query the |FLEXMEASURES_PLATFORM_NAME| web service for its own meter data using the *getMeterData* service.
+A Prosumer can query the FlexMeasures web service for its own meter data using the *getMeterData* service.

 .. autoflask:: flexmeasures.app:create()
     :endpoints: flexmeasures_api_v1_1.get_meter_data